Brandon began working online five years ago when he left his old and boring Finance job. He now works at home with his

 A watch is more than just an accessory.
-For me, it is a conversational piece.
-It's the perfect way to strike up a conversation and get to know those around you and let them know a bit about you.
+For me, it's a conversation piece.
+It's the perfect way to get to know those around you and let them know a bit about you.
 Whether you're out at lunch or on a sales call, what you wear on your wrist can really set you apart.

-Many of you know that I'm an avid timepiece collector.
-I like wearing watches not only for dress and casual occasions, but also for each day.
-That being said, I don't want to purchase something solely based on brand name.
-In my opinion, value is even more important.
+Some of you know may know that I'm an avid timepiece collector.
+I like wearing watches not only for dress and casual occasions but also for each day.
+That being said, I don't purchase a timepiece solely on the brand name.
+In my opinion, the value is even more important.
 For more luxurious pieces, I also look for watches which appreciate in value.

 Overall Value: Citizen Men's Blue Angels Watch

-- Citizen claims that, with its atomic timekeeping, it's the most accurate in the world, giving you automatic time in 26 world cities.
+- Atomic timekeeping gives you the most accurate in the world with automatic time in 26 world cities.

 - In addition to being accurate, this watch is practical and modern.
-It uses Eco-Drive and is fueled by light so you never need a battery.
+It uses Eco-Drive and is fueled by light so you never need to change batteries.

 If you're looking in the $500 range, then this is one of the first watches you should consider in terms of value and design.
 For a bit more you may also want to consider going with the Titanium version, which usually sits around $700.

 A recent bestseller, the Michael Kors Men's Slim Runway watch comes in 8 different colors, but I prefer the blacked-out or Rose Gold versions which you can see above.
 These are perfect for a black-tie event or a night out on the town.